Realistic Goal Setting

-By the end of this training course you’ll have the knowledge required to take you beyond novice status.
+By the end of best affiliate marketing course you’ll have the knowledge required to take you beyond novice status.
 You won’t quite be at the elite level, that only comes with experience and there is only one way to get that… go out there and do this thing!

 Walk Before You Run!

 Everything needs to happen in steps.
 Putting one foot in front of the other is the only way you’ll get anywhere and when it comes to affiliate marketing that concept is no exception.